freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    information that resides in RAM.
 The attacker can also tamper with the hardware.

-What a Compromise of the *Monitor Server* Can Achieve
+What a compromise of the *Monitor Server* can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  If the *Monitor Server* is compromised, the system user the attacker